stride3d/stride-docs/en/manual/graphics/effects-and-shaders/index.md

 For mobile platforms, shaders are optimized by a GLSL optimizer to improve performance.

->[!NOTE]
+> [!NOTE]
->converting to OpenGL Compute shaders are not supported in SDSL yet.
+> Converting to OpenGL Compute shaders are not supported in SDSL yet.

 ## In this section